PML-N to come into power in 2018 elections: Musadik

 province of Khyber Pakhtunkhawa.

-Dr Musadik Malik said that PTI should not avoid to face the
+Dr Musadik Malik said the PTI should not avoid to face the

 courts in foreign funding case.